Recorder (musical instrument): Manufacture

 In the latter half of the twentieth century, historically informed performance practice was on the rise and recorder makers increasingly sought to imitate the sound and character of antiques.
 The German-American maker Friedrich von Huene was among the first to research recorders held in European collections and produce instruments intended to reproduce the qualities of the antiques.
 Von Huene and his Australian colleague Frederick Morgan sought to connect the tradition of the historical wind-makers to the modern day with the understanding that doing so creates the best instruments, and those most suited to ancient music.

-Virtually all recorders manufactured today claim ascendancy to an antique model and most makers active today can trace their trade directly to one of these pioneering makers.

 Today, makers maintaining individual workshops include Ammann, Blezinger, Bolton, Boudreau, Breukink (dead), Brown, Coomber (discontinued), Cranmore, de Paolis, Ehlert, Holmblat, Meyer (dead), Musch, Netsch, Prescott (discontinued), Rohmer, Takeyama, von Huene, Wenner and Willman.
 French maker Philippe Bolton created an electroacoustic recorder and is among the last to offer mounted bell-keys and double bell-keys for both tenor and alto recorders.
 Those bell-keys extend easily the range of the instrument to more than three octaves.
 A bell key as such was probably first made in 1953 by John W.F.
 Juritz, a physics lecturer and bassoonist in Cape Town, whose invention was not patented.
 It was reinvented by Carl Dolmetsch in 1957 who first used the bell-key system publicly in 1958.